The Complete Guide To Dental Implants

-- Dental implants have proven to be reliable with a great success rate.
+- They have proven to be reliable with a great success rate.

-- Dental implants and your new teeth can be placed without impacting other healthy teeth.
+- Along with your new teeth implants can be placed without impacting other healthy teeth.
 This is not true with traditional bridges, which require filing down of healthy adjacent teeth to support the bridge.
 These filed down teeth often fail within just a few years, requiring more and expensive dental work.

 - Unlike bridges or dentures, dental implants are placed into and fuse with the bone in your jaws.
 This not only provides stability but prevents bone loss and atrophy that results from missing teeth.

 - Dental implants provide a long-term solution to your dental problems, often lasting a lifetime.
 Traditional bridges usually must be replaced, often within five years or sooner.